 Community Education Center at Yale's West Campus

-During the Museum’s renovation, the Community Education Center at Yale's West Campus is the temporary home of the Education Department.
-Our Center features 3,000 square feet of classroom, presentation, and laboratory space and is our program hub until the Museum reopens.
-Currently education programs are only available on-line but will meet at West Campus once COVID-19 restrictions are lifted.
-Our K–12 programs feature more than 5,000 specimens from the Museum’s education collection, indoor presentation and laboratory facilities, and the West Campus nature trails, which are an ideal location for habitat studies, scientific investigations, and seasonal nature walks.
+During our renovation, the Peabody’s Community Education Center at Yale's West Campus is the temporary home to school, group, and adult education programs.
+The Center has more than 3,000 square feet of classroom, presentation, and laboratory space available for you.
+Our school and group programs feature more than 5,000 specimens from the Museum’s education collection and use the Center’s indoor presentation and laboratory facilities.
+The West Campus nature trails are ideal for habitat studies, scientific investigations, and seasonal nature walks.

 Yale’s West Campus is 7 miles west of downtown New Haven, Connecticut, off of Interstate 95 Exit 41.
 Driving directions and GPS tips are available on the West Campus web pages.